-Most self reports by physiologically disturbed patients point out that the root cause of the emotional symptoms is trauma experienced in childhood.
-This is why a family has a vital role to play in the onset of depression in later stages of a child’s life.
+Most self reports by patients undergoing physiological evaluation point out that the root cause of the emotional symptoms is trauma experienced in childhood.
+This is why the family of origin can play a vital role in the onset of depression in later stages of life.

 Abusive Families and Depression in Adulthood

 Significant life events can cause relapse into depression.
-Growing up with narcissistic, critical, and unsupportive parents and other family members can leave you unstable both emotionally and mentally.
-For those who have just overcome their conditions or were ever at risk will develop depression in this toxic environment.
+Growing up with narcissistic, critical, and unsupportive parents and other family members can leave a person unstable both emotionally and mentally.
+For those who have experienced this will likely develop depression in this toxic environment.

-These situations act as pre-cursors and reinforcements for the beliefs that caused the depression in the first place.
-When you are targeted with the same abusive, uncaring, and unsupportive behaviors over and over again, you are more likely to develop an unstable mentality.
-When you have come across the same reactions over and over again, it’s hard to keep yourself above it all.
+These situations act as a precursor and reinforces the beliefs that trigger the depression in the first place.
+When you are repeatedly faced with the abusive, uncaring, and unsupportive behaviors, an unstable mentality is more likely to develop.
+When you encounter the same reactions over and over again, it’s hard to keep yourself above it all.

 Parent Behavior and Depression

-Many psychologists say and psychological studies suggest that there is a link between unstable relationships with parents and the risk of depression (or other mood disorders).
+Many psychologists and psychological studies suggest that there is a correlation between unstable relationships with parents and the risk of depression and other mood disorders.
 These relationships create a negative “self-schema” that forces individuals with depressive tendencies to think in a pre-set way.

 The way patients see themselves in relation to the outside world is an important factor in deciding their emotional responses.
-Those brought up in toxic homes have been conditioned to think of themselves negatively and will only be able to produce negative emotional responses, rather than proactive approaches to conflict.
-People with negative “Self-Schemes” are more likely to develop depression later in life than those who do not have negative self-schemes.
+Those brought up in toxic environments have been conditioned to think of themselves negatively People with negative “Self-Schemas” are more likely to develop depression later in life than those who do not have negative self-schemes.

-This view of the self is directly linked with unresolved issues coming from traumatic experience in childhood.
-The relationships children form with their families, specially parents, shape their identities that they will have to live with for the rest of their lives.
-Children learn by trial and error and when they observe negative or extreme reactions from their parents, they form an association between the action that they did and the reaction of their parents.
+This view of the self is directly linked with unresolved issues coming from traumatic experiences in childhood.
+The relationships children form with their families, especially parents, shape their identities.
+Children learn by trial and error.
+When they observe negative or extreme reactions from their parents, they form an association between their action and the reaction of their parents.
 When children witness certain reactions, they tend to form an association between themselves and the reaction.

-Children carry their childhood associations all the way to adulthood and function the same way even when they are all grown up, at least physically.
-As opposed to children living with toxic families, children being brought up in an environment where they are nurtured are less likely to think of themselves negatively.
+Children carry their childhood associations into adulthood and function the same way even when they are adults.
+As opposed to children living with toxic families, children brought up in nurturing environments are less likely to think of themselves negatively.

-Children with neglectful, critical or overly involved parents who cannot be satisfied or made happy are at a higher risk of depression.
-The first opinion that they form about themselves is being inadequate and being the source of shame for their parents’ reputation which makes them think less of themselves.
+Children with neglectful, critical, or overly involved parents who cannot be satisfied or made happy are at a higher risk of depression.
+The first opinion that they form about themselves is being inadequate and being the source of shame which causes them to think less of themselves.
 These thoughts are reinforced as they grow up and develop behaviors that resemble those of depressive patients.

-In conclusion, family dynamics play an important role in the prevention and spread of depression.
-Considering the high prevalence of this condition across the America population, it is necessary that we intervene to prevent a society wide epidemic.
+Family dynamics and origin play an important role in the prevention and depression development.
+Considering the high prevalence of depression across the American population, it is necessary that we intervene to prevent a society wide epidemic.
 Parents need to seek therapy to resolve conflicts without them spilling over onto their children.
 They also need to understand how they should behave with and around their children.
-Families need to be made aware of the effect of their words on the young.
+Families need to be made aware of the effect of their words and actions on the young.

 0 Comments Leave a comment